CYNTHIA: 2007, AGE 45

 Cranberry juice, lean chicken and fish, broccoli, rice, and watermelon (when I could eat) made me strong.
 Prayer made me even stronger.
 People from around the world prayed for me.
 I joined a support group, and those ladies were my sisters.
 Between chemo sessions, my friend Shirley and I went out for coffee, a cafe, a bookstore browsing, museums, and walks.
 Every month, we went to the casino.
 At the end of my chemo, tests revealed my CA125 levels went from 4000 to 19.

-I do have a fear that HPV-related cancer will return.
+I do have a fear that disease will return.
 And I have learned to live with that fear and keep it in the back of my mind, not the front.
 Also, I do have a renewed appreciation for each day of life.
 Since my HPV report, a friend was tested and diagnosed with Stage IV lung cancer.
 She was dead within 4 weeks of that diagnosis.
 Women from my support group have also passed on.
 My neighbour’s son was gunned down at the age of 25.
 Each day alive is a good day.
 For now, I am alive and well.
 I work each day and do the things I enjoy doing.
 I’ve applied to attend graduate school.
 My hope for others who are facing this disease is not to despair.
 Seek strength from others and appreciate life one day at a time.

 PART II

 N.E.D!
-It’s been more than 4 years since my fight with metastatic stage IV ovarian HPV cancer.
+It’s been more than 4 years since my fight with metastatic stage IV ovarian HPV related diseases.
 Just saw my oncologist 2 months ago, and my CA125 was 5.
 I enjoy being with my friends and family, working, and doing the things that make me happy.
 I thank God for my friends and family for pushing me to get tests for HPV with the oncology nurses and my gynecologic oncologist.
 The special things I do to try and keep my health are to try and eat right at least half of the time.
 I try to eat all those foods they say prevent cancer.
-And I take the herbs and vitamins they say help fight and prevent cancer, like ginger, CoQ10, green tea & capsaicin.
+And I take the herbs and vitamins they say help fight and prevent it, like ginger, CoQ10, green tea & capsaicin.

 Also, I work hard to keep my stress level down.
 I took a workshop at the local hospice on preparing for the end of life.
 Everyone thought that was so weird, but it calmed me down tremendously.
 I plan on living for a long time, but if this disease returns, I want to fight when it’s good to fight and let go when it’s time to let go.